 What Is Prototyping in UX Design?

-A prototype is an early version of a product, system, or service.
-It shows the design idea in a way that can be tested and improved.
-UX teams often create user interface prototypes that simulate how the final product will function.
+A prototype shows an early version of your product before you build it.
+Think of it as a test model that lets you explore ideas and gather user feedback.
+UX teams create user interface prototypes to simulate how the final product will work.

 Advantages of Prototyping